wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ```

 <!-- begin box warning -->
-**IMPORTANT:** The configuration used above must match the configuration used in the IOS application otherwise `PowerAuthWatchSDK` instance will never be synchronized with its iOS counterpart.
+**IMPORTANT:** The configuration used above must match the configuration used in the iOS application otherwise `PowerAuthWatchSDK` instance will never be synchronized with its iOS counterpart.
 Take special care of the `instanceId` property, which **has to match with the value from iPhone**.
 By default, PowerAuth for iOS is using the application's bundle ID, so don't make a mistake and don't use the watchOS application's bundle identifier.
 <!-- end -->

 The Watch SDK doesn't provide a shared instance for the `PowerAuthWatchSDK` class and therefore you have to manage that instance on your own.
 The example above shows the beginning of the controller implementing a simple WatchKit scene.
 For all other code examples, we're going to use `powerAuthWatch` as a properly initialized instance of the `PowerAuthWatchSDK` object.